Homeschooling: Legality and prevalence

+1: Legality varies by grade, age, location, or personal circumstances.

+2: Exceptions may include medical reasons although even then it is rarely permitted.

 Attitudes towards homeschooling

 Some organizations of teachers and school districts resist homeschooling.
 The National Education Association, a United States teachers' union and professional association, has asserted that teachers should be licensed and that state-approved curricula should be used.
 Elizabeth Bartholet, a Harvard University professor of law and faculty director of the Law School's Child Advocacy Program, recommended a ban on home education in 2019, calling it a risky practice.
 Bartholet stated that homeschooling reduces a child's exposure to mandated reporters such as teachers, making children more susceptible to sustained, unreported abuse, and recommended that homeschooling be presumptively banned.
-While there is not enough data to determine exact rates of abuse in homeschooling there is, however, strong evidence to suggest that parents who engage in maltreatment and educational neglect are more likely to use homeschooling as a guise.
+While there is not enough data to determine exact rates of abuse in homeschooling, there is strong evidence to suggest that parents who engage in maltreatment and educational neglect are more likely to use homeschooling as a guise.

+In the aftermath of COVID-19 lockdowns, there has been a significant increase in homeschooling numbers across all demographics.
+Homeschooling families are less likely to cite religion as their reason for homeschooling and more likely to have concerns about the schooling environment.
+This has led to an increase in interest about the outcomes of homeschooling from an academic and legal perspective, as well as concerns about the lack of quality research into homeschooling outcomes.

 Gallup polls of American voters showed a significant change in attitude from 1985 to 2001, with respondents going from 73% opposed to homeschooling to 54% opposed.
 In 1988, when asked whether parents should have a right to choose homeschooling, 53 percent thought that they should, as revealed by another poll.

 Political scientist Rob Reich speculated in The Civic Perils of Homeschooling (2002) that homeschooling could threaten to "insulate students from exposure to diverse ideas and people."